Fraps: Operation

 Fraps is proprietary and commercial software, but it is free to use for frame rate display and benchmarking, and free to use with limitations for video capture (30 second time limit, watermark) and screen capture (BMP format only).

 The frametimes benchmark feature (logging of individual frame render times) gained attention in 2013 on computer review sites in debate about micro stuttering in games.

 On Windows Vista and Windows 7, the desktop can be captured if Windows Aero is enabled.
 Windows 8 game capture works, but not desktop capture as of version 3.5.99.

 Fraps records video at high resolution if the computer is sufficiently powerful.
 The maximum supported resolution is 7680×4800.

 Fraps uses a proprietary codec.
 Therefore, playing Fraps video output requires Fraps or ffdshow to be installed.
 Compression is relatively low and the resulting file sizes are relatively large: A two-minutes-long screencast of a full HD screen (1920×1080) may take up 3.95 GiB on disk.
 There is an option to encode the RGB value of every pixel, but the default is to use a YUV scheme for better compression.
 The color space used is Rec.
 709, full range.

 History

-Since version 3.5.0, Fraps has the ability to store the entire session in one huge video file.
+Since version 3.5.0, Fraps has the ability to store the entire session in one video file.
 Prior to this update, all Fraps footage was split at 4GB and the split files would have to be joined at the transcoding stage.
 However, for backwards compatibility and limiting damage in case of a crash, there is still an option which allows users to use the old recording method of splitting videos.
 Since version 3.0, Fraps supports DirectX 11 and Windows 7.
 Since version 3.5.0, the minimum system requirements has changed.
 Fraps requires a CPU with SSE2 instructions (Pentium 4 and later) and Windows XP or later.
-Fraps has not been updated since February 26, 2013, and the trademark on Fraps expired on May 19, 2017, leaving the question open whether Fraps has been abandoned.
+Fraps has not been updated since February 26, 2013, and the trademark on Fraps expired on May 19, 2017.